10 Best Dog Training Podcasts: 2025 Reviews & Top Picks

 Science Backed

-If you’re completely new to dog training, it’s always best to start with tried-and-tested methods until you gain enough experience to develop your own style.
+If you’re completely new to dog training, it’s always best to start with tried-and-tested methods until you gain enough experience to develop your style.
 Science-based podcasts give training advice that’s based on the latest research into animal behavior.
 If you’re not a fan of e-collars or other correction methods, many science-based training podcasts rely on positive reinforcement over punishments.

 Final Thoughts

 Available on Apple Podcasts, Dr. Dunbar’s iWoofs Podcasts is the overall best dog training podcast.
 Dr. Dunbar explores everything from introducing your puppy to your home to adopting an older dog and the challenges that come with it.
 Dog Talk with Dr. Jen is one of the best choices for discussing dog behavior and potential medical causes.
-Our final favorite is the Animal Training Academy, which explores a range of animal behavior to help you train dogs and horses.
+Our final favorite is the Animal Training Academy, which explores a range of animal behaviors to help you train dogs and horses.

 We hope that these reviews help you find a podcast perfect for teaching you how to properly train your dog.